Laure Kayser

 Research Interests

-The Kayser Laboratory is highly interdisciplinary, at the intersection of organic chemistry, polymer synthesis, and materials and device engineering.
-We develop innovative synthetic approaches and designs for polymeric materials, in particular organic electronics, that can address challenges in human health and sustainability.
+The Kayser Laboratory is highly interdisciplinary and collaborative, at the intersection of organic chemistry, polymer synthesis, organic electronics, and materials and device engineering.
+We develop innovative synthetic approaches and designs for polymeric materials, in particular polyelectrolytes and (semi)conducting polymers, that can address challenges in human health (sensing, bioelectronics, haptics) and sustainability (energy storage, plastic upcycling).

-We are using the toolbox of modern synthetic chemistry (photocatalysis, C-H activation, controlled radical polymerization, supramolecular chemistry) to control both the chemical structure and solid-state assembly of organic electronics from the molecular- to the macro-scale.
-Our group currently focuses on three main areas of research: (1) Electrically-conductive hydrogels; (2) Organic mixed ionic-electronic conductors; and (3) Upcycling plastic waste to functional polymeric materials.
+We use the toolbox of modern synthetic chemistry (photocatalysis, C-H activation, controlled radical polymerization, supramolecular chemistry) to control and study both the chemical structure and solid-state assembly of organic electronics from the molecular- to the macro-scale.
+Our group currently focuses on five main areas of research: (1) Electrically-conductive hydrogels for wearable and implantable electronics; (2) Organic mixed ionic-electronic conductors for biosensing; (3) Upgrading plastic waste to functional polymeric materials; (4) Materials for tactile interfaces; and (5) Treating osteoarthritis.

 Representative Publications